-Pranjani is the place most associated with Halyard mission.
-Clandestine airfield was constructed on the Galovića field, near village where airmen were hidden.
+Pranjani is the place most associated with the Halyard mission.
+A clandestine airfield was constructed on the Galovića field, near the village where airmen were hidden.

-It was first used in early 1944, when British military missions landed with Westland Lysander planes, specialized for short takeoff and landing and special missions.
-On May 28/29, first major evacuation took place, when seven C-47 planes evacuated almost 140 rescued Airmen, Escaped prisoners and withdrawn members of British military missions.
+It was first used in early 1944 when British military missions landed with Westland Lysander planes, specialized for short takeoff and landing and special missions.
+On May 28/29, the first major evacuation took place, when seven C-47 planes evacuated almost 140 rescued Airmen, Escaped prisoners, and withdrawn members of British military missions.

-For this mission, runway was extended and flattened, trees chopped so heavier transport planes could take off with as much as 30 persons on board.
-During spring and summer of 1944, more Airmen fell in Serbia on the Chetnik guerrillas territory.
-Their number steadily grew over 100, so it was decided to send special mission, codenamed Halyard, to rescue them.
+For this mission, the runway was extended and flattened, trees chopped so heavier transport planes could take off with as many as 30 persons on board.
+During the spring and summer of 1944, more Airmen fell in Serbia on the Chetnik guerrilla's territory.
+Their number steadily grew over 100, so it was decided to send a special mission, codenamed Halyard, to rescue them.
 Pranjani airfield was used once again.

-On first and largest evacuation on August 9/10, 16 C-47 planes evacuated 225 US and 6 British airmen.
-Additional 31 Russian, Italian and Polish escapees were evacuated, along with 6 man Yugoslav mission.
+On the first and largest evacuation on August 9/10, 16 C-47 planes evacuated 225 US and 6 British airmen.
+Additional 31 Russian, Italian and Polish escapees were evacuated, along with 6 men Yugoslav mission.

-Further evacuations were on August 26/27, 27/28 and September 5/6, when 75 US airmen and 24 other nationalities were rescued.
-Under pressure of Tito's partisan forces, Chetniks had to withdrew shortly after.
+Further evacuations were on August 26/27, 27/28, and September 5/6, when 75 US airmen and 24 other nationalities were rescued.
+Under the pressure of Tito's partisan forces, Chetniks had to withdraw shortly after.
 Overall, there were 5 major evacuations from Pranjani.
 More than 500 men (of whom 330 were US Airmen) were evacuated.

-In remembrance of these events, Halyard mission foundation every years organizes commemorations on Galovića field and in Pranjani.
+In remembrance of these events, the Halyard mission foundation every year organizes commemorations on Galovića field and in Pranjani.